xyteam/AutoBDD/test-projects/Proto/README.md

     ```

 * To run with local selenium-standlone and with full debug mode

     Due to chimp session manager needs to find the brower version it will try to start a selenium-standalone automatically then close it.
 In auto selenium mode this will not be a problem, in manual selenium mode becuase the version retriving part is auto thus manual selenium-standalone needs ot yield for that part.

-    * Stop the local selenium-standalone (see 4.2) by Control-C in the terminal
+    * Stop the local selenium-standalone by Control-C in the terminal

     * Start the test with full debug mode:
     ```
     $ DISPLAY=:0 SCREENSHOT=1 MOVIE=1 LOCALSELPORT=4444 chimp $FrameworkPath/framework_chimp.js features/visit_github.feature:7 -- -debug=true
     ```

-    * Wait for the browser to be launched once for the test to get the browser version then disappear,
+    * Wait for the browser to be launched once for the test to get the browser version then disappear

     * Start the selenium-standalone